|

 of the Patent Office Society 27 (3): 143-149, March 1945.

-origin of the patent as "one of the most curious chapters in the history of
+of the patent as "one of the most curious chapters in the history of civilisation."

-civilisation."
-He starts with its beginnings in ancient Greece and Rome and
+He starts with its beginnings in ancient Greece and Rome and ends with the

 -